 A family experience in Silverton!
 Gold Mine Tour with Tram Ride into Galena Mountain.
 Historic guided walk in a hundred years old mine.
 See gold, crystals, minerals.
 Must day trip from Durango or Ouray.

 5-mile long reservoir near Ouray, surrounded by mountain scenery.
-Ridgway State Park: 283 campsites, 3 yurt/tents, swim beach, nature trails, fishing, gift shop, nature programs.
-GROUP EVENT FACILITIES.
+Ridgway State Park: 283 campsites, 3 yurt tents, marina, swim beach, nature trails, fishing, gift shop, nature programs.
+EVENT FACILITIES.